VigneshS520/DynamicSalesDashboardExcel-/README.md

 1. Download and open sales Dashboard.xlsx
 2. Go to the Dashboard sheet
-3. Use slicers to filter Region, Product, Salesperson, or Year 4.Watch KPI cards and charts update instantly 5.Analyze reports and derive insights
+3. Use slicers to filter Region, Product, Salesperson, or Year
+4. Watch KPI cards and charts update instantly
+5. Analyze reports and derive insights